 Whether it’s paying attention during a training session or keeping bills organized at home, most people have some degree of difficulty with focus, concentration and organization.
 However, Attention Deficit Hyperactivity Disorder (ADHD) is more than trouble attending during isolated moments or situations.

-ADHD is a pervasive difficulty with attention, impulsivity and hyperactivity that persists across all domains of a person’s life, affecting work, school, friendships and home.
+ADHD is a pervasive difficulty with attention, impulsivity and hyperactivity that persists across all domains of a person’s life.
+It can affect work, school, friendships and home life.
 Although the symptoms of ADHD can be debilitating and difficult to manage, and while there is no cure, treatment options are available to help sufferer’s manage symptoms and live a successful life.

 What Is Attention Deficit Hyperactivity Disorder or ADHD?

 ADHD is a disorder of executive functioning in which a person has impaired attention that manifests in different ways across the domains of concentration, impulsivity and hyperactivity.
 It is the most common disorder of childhood, although the disorder also affects adults.
 Children diagnosed with ADHD will grow up to be adults with ADHD.
 However, with effective treatment, many adults feel that they out-grew ADHD, but in reality, they have developed successful coping strategies to manage the symptoms.

 Those struggling with inattention experience trouble focusing and concentrating in most areas of their life, including home, school and work.
 These symptoms can range from mild to severe, and affect a person’s ability to learn, interact with others and manage the tasks of everyday life.